-To: The Board of Trustees of Prairie South School Division No. 210:
+To the Board of Trustees of Prairie South School Division No. 210:

-We have audited the accompanying financial statements of Prairie South School Division No. 210, which comprise the statement of financial position as at August 31, 2017, and the statements of operations and accumulated surplus from operations, statement of remeasurement gains and losses, statement of changes in net financial assets and statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Prairie South School Division No. 210, which comprise the statement of financial position as at August 31, 2017, and the statements of operations and accumulated surplus from operations, statement of changes in net financial assets and statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.